dirkaaa/task-app/documentation.md

 - Create integration tests for AuthController, similar to UserControllerTests.

 - Refactor AuthControllerTest, TaskControllerTest and UserControllerTest: use TestRestTemplate instead of MockMvc.
 Keep the testing logic intact.

+- Create a DTO class for the User model class.
+It should contain all User fields except password.
+Use it when sending User details through Rest endpoints.
+Update the related test, service and controller methods.

+- Create a Priority Enum. it should contain "LOW", "BASIC", "HIGH" and "CRITICAL" values.
+Add this as a property to the Task entity.
+Store its value as an ordinal in the db.
+Make it possible to use it to filter and sort tasks (add it to ALLOWED_SORT_FIELDS). update all related service methods and test cases.
+Create new test cases to test filtering and sorting with this property.
+Create Priority.ts and update Task.ts in a similar manner.
+In the editTask component, make it possible to edit this property.
+In taskList component, make it possible to filter and sort by priority.
+Also show the value of this field in the mat-table below.

+- Create CategoryController to access public methods in CategoryService.
+Update TaskServiceTest, and create CategoryControllerTest.

 #### frontend: